The Invisible War

 Beyond Bafut

-The model is designed to travel to other communities without erasing local leadership, culture, language, or identity.
+The model travels to other communities without erasing local leadership, culture, language, or identity.

 The Philosophy

-The ancient Greek word often translated as meekness is praus.
+The ancient Greek word for meekness is praus.
 It does not mean weakness.
 It means power under control — like a warhorse trained to respond to a whisper.

 Roadmap